US Customs Bond Crackdown 2026: Is Your Import Bond Still Valid?

 Given that tariffs on Chinese goods have increased sharply since early 2025, many importers who set their bond amounts based on pre-tariff duty projections are now structurally underinsured without knowing it.

-According to Roanoke's updated risk assessment framework, the current review cycle is not a one-time audit.
+According to updated surety industry risk assessment frameworks, the current review cycle is not a one-time audit.
 It is a continuous monitoring process.
-Industry sources indicate a significant wave of 036 bonds is expected to be suspended before June 1, 2026.
-If your bond falls under this surety code, verify its status now — not after your shipment departs.
+Industry sources indicate a significant wave of bonds is expected to be suspended before June 1, 2026.
+If your bond falls under a targeted surety code, verify its status now, not after your shipment departs.

 The 5 Red Lines That Trigger Customs Bond Cancellation